kontent-ai/delivery-sdk-net/CONTRIBUTING.md

 We don't want to make things complicated so we try to follow these same rules in all our repositories.

 # Where to get support
 Please note that level of provided support is always determined by the [LICENSE](LICENSE.md) of a given open-source project.
+Also, always make sure you use the [latest version](releases) of any given OS project.
+We can't provide any help for older versions.

 ## I found a bug in a Kentico's open-source project
 <img align="right" width="100" height="100" src="https://i.imgur.com/TYIQdpv.png">

 Sorry to hear that.
-Just log a new [GitHub issue](../../../../issues) and someone will take a look at it.
+Just log a new [GitHub issue](../../issues) and someone will take a look at it.
 Remember, the more information you provide, the easier it will be to fix the issue.
 If you feel like it, you can also fix the bug on your own and submit a new pull request.

 ## I need help with using the projects and/or coding
 <img align="right" width="100" height="100" src="https://cdn.sstatic.net/Sites/stackoverflow/company/img/logos/so/so-icon.svg">